 Looking for fast track into a healthcare career?
-You can move from training to certification to work in about two months by completing our Certified Nurse Assistant (CNA) program.
+You can move from training to certification to work in about three months by completing our Certified Nurse Assistant (CNA) program.

 The CNA course – NURS 100 – is generally offered every quarter, including summer.
 There are no prerequisites for the course and anyone may register.